Analysis tools#

 [8]:

-wavelengths, flux, additional_outputs = atmosphere_scat.calculate_flux(temperatures=temperatures,
+wavelengths, flux, additional_outputs = atmosphere_scat.calculate_flux(

 mass_fractions=mass_fractions,